linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>
 </div>

 <p style="font-family:courier;"><i>It seemed that no one truly knew Stephen Paddock.
-Or perhaps the Paddock who fired the gun on thousands was the imposter; perhaps he snapped that day.
+Or perhaps the Paddock who fired the gun on thousands of helpless people was the imposter; perhaps he snapped that day.
 Either way, there was no conclusive evidence.
 </i></p>

-### Invesigation Continues but Questions Remain
+### Investigation Continues but Questions Remain

 <p style="font-family:courier;"><i>
-Family and friend interviews answered questions about Stephen Paddock as a person.
+Family and friend interviews answered questions about Stephen Paddock the person.
 But they did not answer questions about Paddock the gunman.
 Overall, investigators did an admirable job piecing together the timeline of events and gathering background on the shooter.
 They had information on the shooter's life, friends, financial situation, family history, and insight into where he purchased the guns. <br><br>

 As the aftermath of the Las Vegas event settles, the world struggles to come to terms with what happened.
-Each person or group affected has something to cope with: families mourn those who perished,  the injured begin the healing process, people close to Stephen question if they ever really knew him, survivors confront the their escape from death or maiming, and everyone struggles to make sense of the whole ordeal.
+Each person or group affected has something to cope with: families mourn those who perished,  the injured begin the healing process, people close to Stephen question if they ever really knew him, survivors confront the reality of their escape from death or maiming, and everyone struggles to make sense of the whole ordeal.
 The timeline of events is somewhat clear, but one glaring question remains.  <br><br> Why? <br><br>  Why did Stephen Paddock bring all those guns to his room?
 Why did he snap that day?
 Why did he go on to commit the worst active shooter crisis in modern US history? <br><br>

 Only time will tell.<br><br>

+Or worse.
 Perhaps we will never know.

 </i></p>